dataviscourse2023/final-project-naep/ProcessBook/README.md

 Specifically, lines are good to show change in the same measure over time and that's the type of data being shown.
 Multiple lines on the same chart can make it easy to compare so long as there aren't too many lines.

 In the initial designs I considered scaling the values to the achievement levels.
 Doing so would make it possible to show multiple grades or different subjects on the same graph while still being faithful to the data.
 However, as we discussed in class, the purpose of putting multiple lines on the same graph is to facilitate comparison.
-It's not appropriate to compare performance on one grade grades with another.
-Nor is it appropriate to compare performance on between subjects.
-Therefore, I elected to have multiple graphs aligned to each other so that common trends are easily seen but inappropriate comparison of values is not encouraged.
+It's not appropriate to compare performance on one grade with another.
+Nor is it appropriate to compare performance between subjects.
+Therefore, I elected to have multiple graphs aligned to each other so that common trends are easily seen but inappropriate comparison of values is discouraged.

 I also considered using bar charts to compare growth in achievement between different groups.
 But, having rendered the actual line charts, I found that achievement growth is easy to perceive and chose not to use bar charts.